 Disables automatic result checking, stopping the effect of display resultCheck.
-Closes the ./topazerrors.log file and stops checking the results of successful printit commands.
-You can still check the result of an individual printit command by entering an expectvalue command just before it.
+Closes the ./topazerrors.log file and stops checking the results of successful run, printit, etc. commands.
+You can still check the result of an individual run command by entering an expectvalue command just before it.